Want Better Sports Performance?

 Have you hit a wall in your training?
-Not matter how much you train, you just can't seem to improve your timings or distance?
-The thing that is holding you back might just be the very thing that is making your performance possible - your muscles.
+Not matter how much you train, you just can’t seem to improve your timings or distance?
+The thing that is holding you back might just be the very thing that is making your sports performance possible – your muscles.

-Muscle Impact on Performance
+Muscle Impact On Sports Performance

 For hockey players with tight hamstrings, your explosive speed may be restricted as your strides are shorter than they could be.
 You take three strides compared to someone else who only needs two strides to cover the same distance.
 More effort, longer time but same distance.
 For swimmers, tight muscles around the shoulder restricts you from achieving the optimal swim stroke.
 So what can we do to keep our muscles in tip-top condition?